-Poggiobello was acquired by Genagricola in 1974 with only 12 hectares of vineyards, located just outside of Oleis, in the municipality of Manzano, around the hill of Rosazzo.
-The company gradually initiated a series of lot acquisitions near the Company’s the winery.
+Poggiobello is one of the properties owned by Genagricola in Friuli.
+It was acquired in 1974 with only 12 hectares of vineyards, located just outside of Oleis, in the municipality of Manzano, around the hill of Rosazzo.
+The company gradually initiated a series of lot acquisitions near the winery.
 It then carried out significant projects aimed at improving the land’s conditions, moving on to create canals for draining rain water.
 Additionally, it constructed terraced vineyards and planted new vineyards, thereby becoming the largest single-plot wine-making company in the Colli Orientali del Friuli area.
 The cellar and the winemaking facilities were completely renovated in 2004.

 All of the wines at Poggiobello are single-varietal wines and from estate-owned vineyards.
 No blends are produced, all vinification is carried out in stainless steel and barrique ageing is only limited to red wines.
 The winery has an in-house agronomist and Genagricola recently hired star-enologist Riccardo Cottarella to oversee the winemaking.

 Wine Spectator writes: “Poggiobello offers an affordable line-up of wines, including the lush Friulano and an aromatic Riesling” – A.N.
 (Oct 15, 2013)